MrM12LRV/paintata/README.md

     ordered ascending or descending.
 Note that this is reflected in the chart's subcaption.

+Enter in text for a full-text search via "Search".
+This is
+    case-sensitive.

-Possibly lookup a single record by either its property address
-    or its property ID via "Addr lookup" or "ID lookup".
+Possibly lookup a single record by its property ID with "ID lookup".
     Some examples to try are:
-    TODO: example for "Addr lookup"
-    TODO: example for "ID lookup"
+    Try "1386 002" for "ID lookup"
-    These have to be exact.

 Enter in filters for "Ward", "Sect", and/or "Coun Distr" (Council District).
     One can see examples of possible wards, sectors, and council districts